-Whilst this document is provided in good faith in the hope that it will be useful, the author provides NO WARRANTY WHATSOEVER as to the accuracy or otherwise of any of its contents.
+Whilst this document is offered in good faith and at no charge in the hope that it will be useful, the author provides NO WARRANTY WHATSOEVER as to the accuracy or otherwise of any of its contents.
 Use of any information provided in this document is entirely at your own risk.